-The impact coronavirus has had on fuel prices has been striking, but it’s by no means unique.
-Throughout history, fuel prices have always fallen and risen in line with global events, oil is one of those commodities which is heavily affected by political upheaval or a sudden and widespread fall in demand.
+Throughout history, fuel prices and supply have always fallen and risen in line with global events.
+Oil is one of those essential commodities which is heavily affected by political upheaval, as well as sudden and widespread peaks and troughs in demand.

-Given the remarkable impact COVID-19 has had on petrol prices, we thought it would be interesting to see which other world events have been felt at the pumps.
+Given the remarkable change in fuel prices which has occurred over the past two or so years, we thought it would be interesting to see which other world events have been felt at the pumps.
 To do this, we’ve sourced petrol prices from 1983 to 2020, giving you a timeline look at how petrol prices have changed over the past 40 years.

 What Affected Petrol Prices in the 1980s?